 Yes, and no. Shade seed still needs some sun to grow.
 If you have so many trees in your yard that you have almost 90% shade from dawn until dusk, it would be best to have the branches thinned or some trees removed to allow light in for the grass to grow.
 You will end up needing to re-hydroseed in a year or two, or see almost no growth at all.
 Some shade is good, but too much shade will work against you.

 Do you sell extra seed?

-You can pick up 10 lb. bags of seed at our office for $40 each, you will need to call us to request it ahead of time.
-Or, you can buy a Sun & Shade mix at a SiteOne Landscape store.
+You can buy a Sun & Shade mix at a SiteOne Landscape store.
 Be careful buying seed from other garden centers and DIY stores as those seed bags often contain a high percentage of weed seed.
-Our seed contains .007% weed seed.
+Our seed contains less than .007% weed seed.
 It's microscopic if at all present.